Inedo/inedo-docs/Content/proget/feeds/universal/universal-packages.md

 ### Using Extended Fields

 The following manifest adds a `group` (which is a part of the package's identifier) and two custom properties (`_sourceRoot`, `_deployTarget`).
-Note how they are prefixed with an underscore as to avoid future naming conflicts.
+Note how they are prefixed with an underscore to avoid future naming conflicts.

 ```
 {